IN-CORE/incore-docs/manual/source/pyincore_upgrade.md

 ## pyIncore Upgrade Guide

-This page help you to upgrade/refactor your python code with the previous version of pyIncore/pyIncore-viz to the latest version because of API changes of pyIncore/pyIncore-viz
+This page will help you to upgrade/refactor your python code to be compatible with the latest version of pyIncore/pyIncore-viz API changes.

 ### Previous versions to pyIncore 0.6.4 (or beyond)

 From pyIncore 0.6.4 (and beyond), a local fragility mapping class and a local fragility class are introduced.
-In order to support this addition, how to input a fragility mapping to an analysis is changed.
-Instead of using ID of mapping, a mapping Set object is used.
-If you are using an analysis with fragility mapping as an input, please upgrade your code as below:
+In order to support this addition, how to input a fragility mapping to an analysis has changed.
+Instead of using the ID of the mapping, a mapping Set object is used.
+If you are using an analysis with a fragility mapping as an input, please upgrade your code using the example below:

 - Before
     ```